 Scientists identified these nine people some time after they had been exposed to the coronavirus, so researchers don’t know for sure when exactly people begin giving off the virus.

 After the eighth day of symptoms, the researchers could still detect the virus’s genetic material, RNA, in patients’ swabs or samples, but could no longer find infectious viruses.
 That’s an indication that antibodies that the body’s immune system makes against SARS-CoV-2 are killing viruses that get out of cells, Wendtner says.

 How does the disease spread?

-Coronaviruses like SARS and MERS — and now SARS-CoV-2 — probably spread between people similar to other respiratory diseases, the U.S. Centers for Disease Control and Prevention says.
-Respiratory droplets from an infected person’s cough or sneeze can carry virus to another person standing almost two meters away.
+Coronaviruses like SARS and MERS — and now SARS-CoV-2 — probably spread between people similar to other respiratory diseases, the CDC says.
+Respiratory droplets from an infected person’s cough or sneeze can carry virus to another person standing as far as two meters, or six feet, away.